Eating Disorder Awareness: Key Facts, Signs, & Support

 • Transgender college students are significantly more likely to report an eating disorder diagnosis compared to other groups.

-• In a 2014 study, findings reported that rates of disordered eating have increased across all demographic sectors but at a faster rate in male, lower socioeconomic, and older participants.
+• In a 2014 study, findings reported that rates of disordered eating have increased across all demographic sectors, but at a faster rate in males, lower socioeconomic status, and older participants.

 The Role of Diet Culture